arvindth/pr_releasenotes/README.md

     $ pr_releasenotes --repo <user/repo> --token <token> --end <current_release_tag>

-The tool will set the start_tag to the latest tagged release prior to this one and generate release notes from that release to the current one.
+The tool will set the start_tag to the latest tagged release prior to the current one and generate release notes from that release to the current one.

 #### Initial release